 - G pairs with C (three hydrogen bonds)

-This is called complementary base pairing.
+This is called complementary pairing.
 Given the sequence of one strand, the sequence of the other is completely determined.
-If you know one side of the helix reads ATGCCG, the other side must read TACGGC (in the antiparallel direction).
+If you know one side of the helix ATGCCG, the other side must TACGGC (in the antiparallel direction).

 Think of the double helix as a RAID-1 mirror: every piece of information is stored twice, on complementary strands.
 If one strand is damaged — by UV radiation, a chemical mutagen, or a stalled replication fork — the intact complementary strand serves as the template for repair.
-The cell's DNA repair machinery reads the healthy strand and fills in the damaged region.
-Without this redundancy, mutations would accumulate catastrophically fast.
+The 's repair machinery the healthy strand and fills in the damaged region.
+Without this redundancy, would accumulate catastrophically fast.

 Directionality: Every Strand Has a Start and an End

-By convention, sequences are always written and read in the 5'→3' direction.
+By convention, sequences are always written and in the 5'→3' direction.
 This matters for two reasons:

-- All the enzymes that copy DNA and transcribe it into RNA can only work in the 5'→3' direction
+- All the that copy and it into can only work in the 5'→3' direction

 - The two strands of the double helix run antiparallel — if one strand goes 5'→3' left to right, the complementary strand goes 3'→5' left to right (which means 5'→3' right to left)